Contacting First Aid

 All employee injuries must be reported to their direct supervisor and first aid attendant immediately.

-All injuries require the completion of a Incident Report Form - which is to be submitted electronically to the Safety Officer.
-This will allow the Safety department to ensure that hazardous situations are rectified or changes to proceedures are instituted, so others are not injured.
+All injuries require the completion of an Incident Report Form - which is to be submitted electronically to the Safety Officer.
+This will allow the Safety department to ensure that hazardous situations are rectified or changes to procedures are instituted, so others are not injured.

-It is extremely important that all injuries - employee and student - are reported in a timely fashion to their direct supervisor and TRU's Safety Officer at firstname.lastname@example.org
+It is extremely important that all injuries - employee, student and visitors - are reported in a timely fashion to their direct supervisor and TRU's Safety Officer at firstname.lastname@example.org

 Further details can be found in SEM 7.01- First Aid Procedures